19 Unique Places To Visit In Venice You Will Love

 The Secret Gardens of Venice

 Although Venice is best known for its beautiful canals and lofty historic buildings, you can also have a great time discovering its numerous secret gardens.
-You can stroll through Venice and check out these more relaxed, uncrowded spaces, including gardens, courtyards, and open public spaces.
+Stroll through Venice and check out these more relaxed, uncrowded spaces, including gardens, courtyards, and open public spaces.

 There are over 500 gardens in the entire Venice, and ten of the secret ones are: